peterdsharpe/AeroSandbox/CONTRIBUTING.md

 5. All engineering quantities (i.e. quantities with units) used anywhere in AeroSandbox are expressed in base metric units, or derived units thereof (meters, newtons, meters per second, kilograms, etc.).
 This is true even for quantities that are usually expressed in non-base-metric units: `battery_capacity` is in units of joules (not watt-hours), `temperature` is in Kelvin (not Celsius), and`elastic_modulus` is in units of pascals (not GPa).
 The only exception is when units are explicitly noted as a suffix in a variable name: for example,and `battery_capacity_watt_hours` is in units of watt-hours, and `altitude_ft` is in units of feet.

+6. Some notes when adding math or other analyses:

-6. When writing math, use `aerosandbox.numpy` functions everywhere where possible.
+    * Use `aerosandbox.numpy` functions everywhere where possible.
 If this throws an error during testing or if you do not find the function you need here, notify a core developer.

+    * You should never need to import CasADi or try to manually determine array type anywhere outside of `aerosandbox/numpy/`.
+If for some reason you need to do CasADi-specific things, do them within a function inside `aerosandbox/numpy`.

 7. Every function is required to be documented by a docstring of some sort, with no exceptions.
 [Google-style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) are preferred but not required - as long as your docstring is intelligible to an average engineer who might come across it, you're fine.
 It is highly recommended (but not required) that you also do the following: